Table of contents

 Looking even deeper, how do you determine the status of a company’s SEP portfolio?
 On the Company Profile dashboard, besides the Global Coverage or Legal Status charts, the Remaining Life chart allows you to inspect the sustainability of a company’s SEPs in each jurisdiction.

-Diving even deeper, SEP OmniLytics provides the 3GPP technical specifications for the declared SEPs.
+Diving even deeper, SEP OmniLytics provides the technical specifications found in 3GPP standards for the declared standard essential patents.
 With this chart, you can explore the technical specifications in your field and dig out the SEPs they correlate with.

 But, the application of this chart is truly highlighted when viewing it from the Company Profile dashboard.
 Let’s head over to look at the chart under the As a Declaring Company tab.